sorokinvj/nextjs-with-supabase-auth/README.md

 # Nextjs starter template

-Start new NextJS project with Supabase Auth with this template.
+Start new NextJS project with Supabase Auth.
-It includes:
+The template includes the initial boilerplate and has:

 - Supabase NextJS auth helpers and Auth UI
 - Typescript